Jomo Kenyatta International Airport: Second runway

-In January 2017, a new instrument landing system-equipped runway 5500 m in length was approved for construction at a cost of KES 37 Billion shillings (approximately US$370 million).
-According to KAA's managing director John Anderson, construction of the new runway which will be bigger than the existing one will begin this year (2017).
-It will also double aircraft movement from 25 to 45 per hour.
-The new runway will be a category 2 runway and will complement the older runway built in the 1970s.
-The proposed design of the project is a 4.8 km long and 75 metre wide runway.
+In January 2017, a new instrument landing system-equipped runway 5500 m in length was approved for construction at a cost of KES 37 billion shillings (approximately US$370 million).
+According to KAA's managing director John Anderson, construction of the new runway (which will be bigger than the existing one) was scheduled to begin in 2017.
+It would have doubled aircraft movement from 25 to 45 per hour.
+The new runway was designed as a category 2 runway and would have complemented the older runway built in the 1970s.
+The proposed design of the project was a 4.8 km long and 75 metre wide runway.
 The current runway is 60 m wide and 4.2 km long.
 This is an ICAO code F which can handle the new generation wide bodied aircraft like the Airbus A380 and the Boeing 747-8.
-The new runway will have fog lights, currently the present runway is only lit at the sides.
-The runway will also enable long haul flights to destinations like New York city carrying up to 32 tonnes of passengers and cargo.
+The new runway was designed with fog lights, whereas the current runway is only lit at the sides.
+The runway would also have enabled long haul flights to destinations like New York city carrying up to 32 tonnes of passengers and cargo.
+In 2019, however, the government signalled that this project was no longer a priority.